Centurion, South Africa: Name changes and post-apartheid reorganisation

 Lyttelton was renamed Verwoerdburg in 1967, after Dr. Hendrik Verwoerd, the former prime minister of South Africa who was assassinated the previous year.
 The surrounding areas, as they grew, came under the same name and Lyttelton became known as one of the suburbs of Verwoerdburg.
 Others included Clubview, Eldoraigne, Kloofsig, Wierdapark, Zwartkop and their extensions.

 The name Centurion was chosen by residents in 1995 (without the option to retain the existing name), soon after the end of apartheid, to match the name of the Centurion Park (now called SuperSport Park) cricket stadium, which is in the area.
 Following the end of apartheid, the Indian township of Laudium and surrounding suburbs including Erasmia and Claudius, which were formerly a part of Pretoria, were made part of Centurion.
-A black township, called Olievenhoutbosch, was established in Centurion at around the same time.
+A township called Olievenhoutbosch was established in Centurion at around the same time.

 In 2000, the Centurion local government became part of the newly created City of Tshwane Metropolitan Municipality, which also includes Pretoria, and the town ceased to have its own Town Council.